Jonathan Neale: Motorsport

-Neale went on to hold the position Acting Chief Executive of McLaren Racing In 2015.
+Neale went on to hold the position acting chief executive of McLaren Racing In 2015.
 This move saw him oversee the operational and commercial activities of the team.
 He represented the team at the Formula 1 strategy Group and spent time with Honda's F1 Racing Programme In Japan.

 McLaren Group

-Just prior to Ron Dennis stepping down as McLaren Group CEO, he was appointed in 2016 to Chief Operating Officer of McLaren Group Ltd. The organisation encompasses McLaren Racing, McLaren Automotive and McLaren Applied.
+Just prior to Ron Dennis stepping down as chief executive officer, he was appointed in 2016 to chief operating officer of McLaren Group.
+The organisation encompasses McLaren Racing, McLaren Automotive, and McLaren Applied.

-As a whole, the group delivers some of the most cutting-edge supercars in the world, such as the 720S and Speedtail.
+The group delivers some of the most cutting-edge supercars in the world, such as the 720S and Speedtail.
 A highly successful Formula One team and innovative technology and systems from McLaren Applied.

-Neale's role as COO of the McLaren Group sees him report to the Group Executive Chairman and work alongside the Chair and Executive Committee to lead growth strategy and the organisation development agenda for the company.
+Neale's role as chief operating officer sees him report to the executive chairman and work alongside the chair and executive committee to lead growth strategy and the organisation development agenda for the company.